bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 *Actually the device is well designed for fitness acivities.*

-It comes at a good price, it is priced to sell.
+It comes at a good price, it is priced to sell. *Update:* Prices change over time.
+When I wrote this article one could buy version 2 for about £170.
+A few days later it was priced at about £200.
+At this new price it's no longer priced to sell.

 I particularly like that it is designed as what it is.
 It does not pretend it's a watch.
 It is a wrist band packed with sensors.
 A watch has a dial and hands